 Since 2014, the American Association for Cancer Research (AACR) and

 Debbie's Dream Foundation: Curing Stomach Cancer have together offered research grants in the field of gastric cancer.
-The Debbie's Dream Foundation-AACR Gastric Cancer Fellowship and the Debbie's Dream Foundation-AACR Career Development Award for Gastric Cancer Research represent a joint effort to encourage and support postdoctoral or clinical research fellows to conduct gastric cancer research.
+The Debbie's Dream Foundation-AACR Gastric Cancer Fellowship, in Memory of Candice Netzer, and the Debbie's Dream Foundation-AACR Career Development Award for Gastric Cancer Research represent a joint effort to encourage and support postdoctoral or clinical research fellows to conduct gastric cancer research.

 The AACR's mission is to